-6.2.4.2 A mix of scholarly activities appropriate to one's appointment, e.g., in some cases scholarly activity will be primary, in others creative activity.

-6.2.4.3 Judgments of the worth and significance of the work by those qualified to make such judgments.
+- 6.2.4.1 The capacity to bring scholarly or creative projects to completion.
+In Political Science, book manuscripts that are under advanced contract with a publisher are given considerable weight in the evaluation process. - 6.2.4.2 A mix of scholarly activities appropriate to one's appointment, e.g., in some cases scholarly activity will be primary, in others creative activity. - 6.2.4.3 Judgments of the worth and significance of the work by those qualified to make such judgments.
 These may include disciplinary peers, professional organizations, ad hoc groups such as evaluation, judging, or refereeing panels.
 In Political Science, these may include peer reviewers for journals, peer reviews provided at the request of book presses, reviews provided by journal editors of invited submissions that are not blind reviewed.
-The Political Science Program welcomes alternative forms of review that demonstrate the value of research, including but not limited to informal peer reviews or feedback on research or engagement with a faculty's research in public forums or other venues.

-6.2.4.4 Documentation of the impact of one's work

-- with students

-- within the scholarly area

-- within higher education generally.
-In Political Science, scholarship and professional activities necessary to support the development of Political Science as a discipline are valued.

-- on documented standards of best practices in pedagogy

-- in the application of one's work

-- as evident in citations of one's work

-- on public policy or institutions.
-In Political Science, documentation of impact can be shown through scholarship that enhances the public understanding of political issues, social issues, and pressing policy matters, or which has an influence on public policy or the policy making process.

-- in the artistic/cultural realm

-- or in educational settings

-6.2.4.5 Just as in the case of traditional scholarship involving the discovery of new knowledge, when one's work consists of pedagogical, integrative or applied scholarship, its significance may be documented by demonstration of clear goals, adequate preparation, appropriate methods, significant results, effective presentation, and reflective critique.
+- 6.2.4.4 Documentation of the impact of one's work - with students - within the scholarly area - within higher education generally.
+In Political Science, scholarship and professional activities necessary to support the development of Political Science as a discipline are valued. - on documented standards of best practices in pedagogy - in the application of one's work - as evident in citations of one's work - on public policy or institutions.
+In Political Science, documentation of impact can be shown through scholarship that enhances the public understanding of political issues, social issues, and pressing policy matters, or which has an influence on public policy or the policymaking process. - in the artistic/cultural realm - or in educational settings - 6.2.4.5 Just as in the case of traditional scholarship involving the discovery of new knowledge, when one's work consists of pedagogical, integrative or applied scholarship, its significance may be documented by demonstration of clear goals, adequate preparation, appropriate methods, significant results, effective presentation, and reflective critique.
 Presentation before peers and colleagues and advancing the discipline are also expectations of alternate forms of scholarship.
 In Political Science applied and pure/theoretical research are equally valued.
 Thus, presentations before and activities with peer groups, community members, and policy-makers that apply scholarly knowledge to "real-world" problems and issues are greatly valued.
-The contributions faculty members make to the organizational life of institutions of civil society (e.g. non profit, community-based organizations), and the use of these contributions in the development of an applied research agenda that is disseminated in both academic and non-academic forums is valued by the program.

-6.2.4.6 The College understands excellence in a variety of scholarly or creative activities to embody the following:

-6.2.4.6.1 Books should be published by reputable academic or trade presses and reviewed in appropriate journals.

-6.2.4.6.2 Articles, essays, and creative writings should be published in appropriate scholarly journals, whether print or electronic.
+The contributions faculty members make to the organizational life of institutions of civil society (e.g. non-profit, community-based organizations), and the use of these contributions in the development of an applied research agenda that is disseminated in both academic and non-academic forums is valued by the program. - 6.2.4.6 The College understands excellence in a variety of scholarly or creative activities to embody the following: - 6.2.4.6.1 Books should be published by reputable academic or trade presses and reviewed in appropriate journals. - 6.2.4.6.2 Articles, essays, and creative writings should be published in appropriate scholarly journals, whether print or electronic.
 Some assessment should be made as to the quality of the journal in which the piece appears; in particular, its scholarly reputation and whether or not the journal or proceedings are peer reviewed.
 In Political Science we value both disciplinary and interdisciplinary scholarship.
-Consequently, research published in journals outside of political science and on topics outside of political science is valued equally with publications in political science journals.
-The Political Science Program recognizes that scholarly work accepted for publication is synonymous with a "publication."
-The Program acknowledges that COVID-related disruptions may also extend to publisher timelines.
+Consequently, research published in journals outside of political science and on topic outside of political science is valued equally with publications in political science journals.